nikitavoloboev/data/focusing/goals.md

 ## Financial stability

-Release something that is worth of selling.
+Release something that is worth selling.